U.S. Supreme Court's Ginsburg takes part in arguments after treatment

 Ginsburg has had several health scares in recent years.
 In November 2018, she broke three ribs in a fall.
 Subsequent medical tests led to treatment for lung cancer that caused her to miss oral arguments in January 2019.
 She returned to the bench, but said in August that she had received radiation therapy to treat pancreatic cancer.

-Most recently, Ginsburg was admitted to a hospital in November for two nights suffering from a fever and chills, but returned to work at the court the day after being released.
+Most recently, Ginsburg was hospitalized in November for two nights suffering from a fever and chills, but returned to work at the court the day after being released.

 Her health is closely watched because a Supreme Court vacancy would give Republican President Donald Trump the opportunity to appoint a third justice to the nine-member court and prod it further to the right.
-The court currently has a 5-4 conservative majority.
+The court currently has a 5-4 conservative majority including two justices appointed by Trump.